Merck seeks FDA authorization for Covid treatment pill - RFI

 Washington (AFP)

-US pharmaceutical giant Merck said Monday that it has applied for emergency use authorization of its oral anti-Covid drug in the United States, a major step towards finding a simple pill to treat the disease.
+US pharmaceutical giant Merck on Monday applied for emergency use authorization of its oral anti-Covid drug in the United States, a major step towards finding a simple pill to treat the disease.

-Merck has submitted the application for molnupiravir, which it said earlier this month was shown to reduce hospitalisations by 50 percent.
+Merck has submitted the application for molnupiravir, which it said earlier this month was shown to reduce hospitalizations by 50 percent.

+It also prevented 100 percent of deaths compared to a placebo, but the sample size was relatively small and the figure can't yet be reliably extrapolated.

-"The extraordinary impact of this pandemic demands that we move with unprecedented urgency," Robert Davis, chief executive officer and president of Merck, said in the statement.
+"The extraordinary impact of this pandemic demands that we move with unprecedented urgency," Robert Davis, the company's chief executive officer and president said in the statement.

 "That is what our teams have done by submitting this application for molnupiravir to the FDA within 10 days of receiving the data," he added.

-Wendy Holman, chief executive of Merck's partner Ridgeback Biotherapeutics, called the application a "critical step towards making molnupiravir available to people who may benefit from an oral antiviral medicine that can be taken at home shortly after diagnosis with Covid-19."

-In a late stage clinical trial, Merck and Ridgeback evaluated data from around 770 patients -- roughly half of whom received either a five-day course of the pill, while the other received a placebo.
+In a late stage clinical trial, Merck and its partner Ridgeback Biotherapeutics evaluated data from around 770 patients -- roughly half of whom received either a five-day course of the pill, while the other received a placebo.

 All the patients had lab-confirmed Covid-19 with symptoms that developed within five days of them being assigned to their respective groups.